glowkeeper/reactLecture/presentation/react.md

 ## Node.js and NPM

 `Node.js` lets developers write Javascript at the server-side.
-It also provides build environment tools - which is how it is being used here, via `npm`.
+It also provides build environment tools - which is how it is being used here (via `npm`).

 + `Node.js` is a JavaScript runtime environment
 + `npm` is a package manager for JavaScript